 ORG addresses this core issue head on with innovative policies and programs generated through research and cross-sector collaboration.
 ORG has formed a Volunteer-based Education Reform Sub-Committee, a think tank comprised of leaders and experts from Education, Private Industry and Civil Society from across The Bahamas.
 This Sub-Committee has identified several priorities within

-Creating environments that facilitate innovation and learning is a first step to achieving a higher quality education for Bahamian students.
-ORG is working with internationally recognized education expert Scott Hamilton of Circumventure, LLC to research and develop legislation and models for Partnership Schools, as independent settings where innovative and effective educational practices can be incubated and then subsequently applied in the Public Education System.
+Creating environments that facilitate innovation and learning is a first step to achieving higher quality education for Bahamian students.
+Drawing on the input of the Knowledge is Power Program (KIPP) - a world leader in private education management - along with everyday people living in underserved Bahamian communities, ORG is researching and developing legislation and models for Partnership Schools.
+These public-private partnerships will provide independent, tuition-free settings where innovative and effective practices can be incubated and then applied in the Public Education System.

-Drawing from the internationally renowned Swiss apprenticeship model, ORG is researching options to build private industry partnerships to develop functional and sustainable apprenticeship programs within Bahamian Public High schools to ensure a workforce with the most in-demand skills needed for the country’s growing industries.
+Drawing from the internationally renowned Swiss apprenticeship model in tandem with consultation from successful U.S. programs and input from local educators, ORG's senior high school apprenticeship program leverages private industry partnerships to develop self-efficacy, enhance vocational skills, and address academic gaps for students within Bahamian Public High schools.
+The program is designed to ensure a future workforce with the most in-demand skills needed for the country’s growing industries.

 The success of students depends on the quality of teachers and administration we are able to attract and retain within the education system.
 ORG has engaged internationally recognized education expert Scott Hamilton to research and develop a model for recruiting internationally educated Bahamian and non-Bahamian teaching talent, similar to the successful Teach for America and Anseye Pou Ayiti programs